FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Make the urls one word with many slashes..... camelCase or hiphen-separated doesn't work well out here!

+### USING USEQURY

+- There is a function inbuild for handling axios error no need for try catch block
+- There is a function inbuilt when everything is successful

 ### UPLOADING VIDEOS TO YOUTUBE DEMISTIFIED

 Wow!
 It is really not hard!